tuvrai/skijumpgame/README.md

 # skijumpgame
-SDL based ski jumping game for school project
+SDL based ski jumping game did quickly for little school project and for fun to practice some SDL and game physics programming.